 Server monitoring is a process whereby all the system resources associated with the server are monitored to understand their resource usage patterns and optimize them accordingly.
-It ensures that the server is capable of hosting the applications and there are many server monitoring tools available for this job.
+Server health is an important aspect to keep your web server optimized and give best performance.
+A server monitoring software ensures that the server is capable of hosting the applications and there are many server monitoring tools available for this job.

 Here we will reveal the top 10 server monitoring tools which will help your system run smoother and will ensure optimum resource utilization.

 What is a Server Monitoring Tool?

 A server monitoring tool analyses the processes and performance of your web server and give you a graphical presentation and data analytics.
 This graphical presentation and data represents how your server is performing.
 What are the processes that are using the maximum resources and when you need to scale up the resources on your virtual machines.

 It analyses important metrics:

 - CPU Usage / CPU utilization

 - Top Processes